rajikaimal/readdir.dev/posts/optimizing-the-workflow.md

 ---
-title: "Optimizing the developement workflow with LLMs"
+title: "Optimizing the dev workflow with LLMs"
 publish_date: "2023-04-01"
 ---